 For the ceiling light, we got a very simple round Nordic LED Ceiling Light from Goldberg Home on Shopee (picture below).
 We got the smaller size 40cm ($35) for the back of the kitchen and the bigger one 23cm ($70) for my dad’s work room.
 The bigger rectangular one, Simple Kitchen LED Ceiling Light is from Glowlights and it was $69.

 - Things to look out for: Build the dish rack above the sink and make sure you can reach it.

-Our ID build our dish rack dryer with a blum system (which costed extra), but we hardly use it now.
+Our dish rack dryer was build with a blum system (which costed extra), but we hardly use it now.
 As you can see in the above picture, it was build on the right side of our sink, in an angle that we cannot reach to put the plates after washing.
 We ended up getting one portable one and placing it on the left side of our sink.
-It is such a waste as I feel it could have been built above the sink since we do have an empty space there, and the current dish rack area could have been build as more storage space.
+So just a tip to make sure you have access to the things you need to use.

 Previously, we had a Steigen model which my mum used for years and so we upgraded to the Solar Alpha model for our new home!
 I did a mini review/ how-to video here on my Instagram so you can see how cool the features are.
 It is really helpful for my mum, as she does not have to struggle hanging the poles manually on top.

 For our toilet, even though it was done by HDB, we had to buy and install the toilet accessories on our own, aka the mirror, cabinets, shelving, toilet paper holder, etc. We got them from Viva Nueva, and we went down to their showroom to pick them out too.